soda-lmu/rainer/README.md

-# RAINER - R Assistant IN Error Resolution
+# RAINER: The R Assistant IN Error Resolution

 Welcome to RAINER - your new best friend in R.